 The Circumvesuviana train ride takes about 30-40 minutes.

-It’s an affordable option, but the trains can be crowded, and you need to navigate the transfer in Naples.
+It’s affordable, but the trains can be crowded, and you must navigate the Naples transfer.

 Recommended Reading: Train from Naples to Pompeii

 Some companies offer direct bus service from Rome to Pompeii.

 This is a more comfortable and convenient option, but it’s also more expensive than the train and can take longer due to traffic.

 If you’re comfortable driving in Italy, rent a car from Rome to Pompeii.

 The journey takes around 2-3 hours, depending on traffic.